 Effect of standing water and saturated soils on corn growth

-Where there has been standing water or saturated conditions in areas of a field for a couple of straight days or more, producers may wonder if this will have any effect on corn, either now or as the season progresses.
-Periods of early-season water saturation can cause immediate problems for small corn plants, and can at times have season-long implications as well.
+If corn has been planted, standing water or saturated soil conditions in areas of a field can produce impacts now or later for corn.
+Periods of early-season water saturation can cause immediate problems for small corn plants, and can have season-long implications as well.
 Hopefully, the affected areas are small and confined to spots that are low-lying or poorly drained.

 If corn is yet to be planted, please check the companion articles published in this issue of the eUpdate titled “Considerations for corn planted under wet conditions” and “Sidewall compaction from planting into wet soils.”

 After corn emerges, saturated soils inhibit root growth, leaf area expansion, and photosynthesis because of the lack of oxygen and cooler soil temperatures.
 Yellow leaves indicate a slowing of photosynthesis and plant growth.
 Leaves and sheaths may turn purple from accumulation of sugars if photosynthesis continues but growth is slowed.
 Corn plants can recover with minimal impact on yield if the plants stay alive and conditions return to normal fairly quickly.

 Figure 1.
 Young corn plants affected by water standing and soil erosion.
 Photo by Ignacio Ciampitti, K-State Research and Extension.